Other Ranks (Non Technical)

 The Army Reserve has long been a part of Australia's proud military tradition, a tradition of determination, honour and courage.
 For years, part-time soldiers have played a vital role in protecting the security of Australia.
 On the battlefields of Gallipoli, Kokoda, Korea and Vietnam, the Australian Army has forged a reputation of being a strong, well-trained and dedicated team.
 It is a reputation you'll be expected to uphold as we face the challenges of the 21st century.

 The Army is made up of specialised branches called corps such as the Infantry, Artillery, Engineers and Transport Corps.
 Within each corps, there are a variety of jobs or trades available.
 Before you join, you should find out what jobs are available in your local area and choose the one that appeals to you most.
-For instance, you could choose to be a Combat Engineer, a Radio Operator or a Cook.
+For instance, you could choose to be a Combat Engineer, a Communications Systems Operator or a Cook.
 Plus there's also a need for qualified people like Motor Mechanics, Dental Assistants and many more.

 Even though you are an Army Reservist, for the majority of your time in the Army, you'll be trained along side full-time soldiers.
 The purpose of this training is to create a more capable part-time Army that is capable of taking a more active role in the security of our country and region.